-We recommend arriving in Cape Town a day or more before September 29, to allow ample time for rest following the lengthy international flight or to enjoy add-ons such as a city tour of Cape Town or other options not included in the trip program.
+We recommend arriving in Cape Town a day or more before September 10, to allow ample time for rest following the lengthy international flight or to enjoy add-ons such as a private tour of the local area or other options not included in the trip program.
 Those wishing to arrive early can be accommodated at the Alphen Hotel or elsewhere in Cape Town by prior arrangement through the VENT office.